liu-jing-yi/liu-jing-yi.github.io/_publications/2025-01-28-paper-title-number-1.md

 #bibtexurl: 'http://academicpages.github.io/files/bibtex1.bib'
 citation: 'Tan, J.; Liu, J.; Zhang, X. Unraveling the Mechanism and Influence of Auxiliary Ligands on the Isomerization of Neutral [P, O]-Chelated Nickel Complexes for Olefin Polymerization.
 J. Org.
 Chem.
 2025, 90 (5), 2052–2061.'
 ---
-Tan, J.; Liu, J.; Zhang, X. Unraveling the Mechanism and Influence of Auxiliary Ligands on the Isomerization of Neutral [P, O]-Chelated Nickel Complexes for Olefin Polymerization.
-J. Org.
-Chem.
-2025, 90 (5), 2052–2061.